srph/alpha/docs/intro/4-new-section.md

   {% endraw %}
 {% endhighlight %}

-Let's alter it a little bit, and we should have the following now:
+Let's copy it, paste it below the copied code, and alter it a little bit (`page.section` and heading), and we should have the following now:

 {% highlight liquid %}
   {% raw %}